“Building with ICFs decreases your utility bills 40%-60% each month and makes your home quiet, comfortable and disaster resistant.”

 Where does my home lose efficiency the most?

-Every home is different based on the materials and techniques used to build it.
-But in general, the areas that affect energy loss the most are walls, windows, doors, ceilings, floors, ducts, infiltration, and internal gain.
+Every home is different based on the design, materials ,and techniques used to build it.
+In general, the are several areas that commonly affect energy loss the most: walls, windows, doors, ceilings, floors, ducts, infiltration, and internal gain.
 Many of these are pretty simple to understand.

 Exterior walls change the most based on the weather outside.
 ICF walls do not rapidly change back and forth between the heating and cooling day and night.